 Physical hazards

 Physical hazards can be the result of several factors.
-From poor food handling practices to extraneous or foreign objects entering the product.
+From poor food handling practices to extraneous or foreign objects entering the product, these are outlined in the key HACCP principles.

-To implement an effective HACCP plan, you must identify all steps in your production process where these hazards could occur.
+To implement an effective HACCP plan, you must identify all steps in your production process where these hazards could occur, directly reflecting key principles of HACCP.

 Identifying critical control points

 Accurately identifying critical control points is crucial for an effective HACCP plan.
-CCPs are any part of the process where control can be applied to eliminate or prevent a hazard.
-These steps can include cooking or handling the food, suppliers, storage processes, production processes, cleaning, transportation of food, etc.
+CCPs are any part of the process where you can apply control to eliminate or prevent a hazard.
+These steps can include cooking or handling the food, suppliers, storage processes, production processes, cleaning, transportation of food, etc., all part of the core principles of HACCP.

 Establishing critical limits

-Critical limits are defined as the maximum or minimum values beyond which unacceptable levels of risk may occur if they are not controlled by preventive measures.
-Establishing these limits is important for maintaining the safety of food.
+Critical limits are the maximum or minimum values beyond which unacceptable levels of risk may occur if you don’t control them with preventive measures.
+Establishing these limits is important for maintaining the safety of food, demonstrating adherence to key HACCP principles.

-Monitoring parameters for each CCP must be set up to ensure that critical limits are not exceeded, and the food safety objective is met.
-Monitoring requires real-time data flow through visual observation or instrumentation, using thermometers, calibrated pH, Aw meters, etc.
+You must monitor parameters for each CCP to ensure that you don’t exceed critical limits while also meeting food safety objectives.
+Monitoring requires the flow of real-time data through visual observation or instrumentation, using thermometers, calibrated pH, or Aw meters, etc., fully implementing key HACCP principles.

 In-line monitoring: This type of monitoring occurs during a process.

-The frequency of monitoring must be established based on the type of observation being conducted, or whether it is in-line or off-line.
+Frequency of monitoring must be established based on the type of observation being conducted, or whether it is in-line or off-line, keeping in line with the key principles of HACCP.

 Implementing corrective actions